 Our off-site self-contained licensed Day Treatment Education Program is located in Englewood Public Schools at Clayton Elementary School.
 This program is owned and operated by Tennyson Center and has been operating in a public elementary school for over 10 years.
 We have partnered with Englewood Public Schools and other surrounding districts to allow for elementary-aged students grades K-6 to receive intensive academic and therapeutic services while remaining in a public school environment.
 Our student to classroom staff ratio of 9:4 allows for individualized instruction, attention, and coaching.
 Program services are provided by a full-time licensed Special Education Teacher, a full-time Therapist, and two full-time Youth Treatment Counselors.
 While the program follows the traditional Englewood Public School Calendar, we also provide an 8 week summer school program which provides additional academic support as well as community based and experiential learning opportunities.

-Summer School: We offer an 8 week summer school program which provides students the opportunity to continue to improve their academic, social, emotional and behavioral skills.
+Summer School: In addition to the regular school year, we offer an eight-week summer school program that provides students the opportunity to continue to improve their academic, social, emotional and behavioral skills.
 Our summer school program is staffed with licensed special and regular education teachers and provides a student to classroom staff ratio of 12:3 which allows for individualized instruction, attention, and coaching.
 The goal of our summer school program is to provide seamless educational services to students who would otherwise find themselves in the community with little to occupy their time and their minds.
 With a combination of direct classroom instruction, community based experiences, and hands-on learning opportunities we maintain student interest and increase skills.
 Our summer school program is available to current students of our traditional education program as well as students who need a structured summer school program but who intend to return to their previous educational placement in the fall.

-Challenge by Choice: Our Challenge by Choice Program creates an experiential education environment outside the traditional school classroom.
+Challenge by Choice: Another Day Treatment program offered during the summer is our Challenge by Choice program, an experiential education environment outside the traditional school classroom.
 Students have the opportunity to participate in a summer journey that helps them reach their highest potential.
 The goal of Challenge by Choice is to provide students with the opportunity to achieve personal growth by attaining a sense of autonomy, confidence, and self-awareness while also understanding the fundamental values of teamwork.
 These goals are attained by pushing both physical and mental bounds through the use of a wide range of activities that include but are not limited to: Camping, Backpacking, White Water Rafting, Indoor Rock Climbing, High Ropes Course, Mountain Biking, Tree Climbing and Hiking at High Altitudes.
 The culminating team activity is climbing Colorado’s tallest mountain, Mt.
 Elbert.
 Each student who participates in Challenge by Choice is outfitted with hiking boots, socks, and proper clothing attire.
 Students are also provided access to all the proper camping equipment for the duration of the program.
 Helping abused children overcome poor self-esteem, low self-confidence, the inability to build appropriate social relationships, and poor sportsmanship is paramount to our Challenge by Choice program and the healing process.

-If you would like more information regarding our Education Programs, please contact our Principal, Djuana Osby via email by clicking here or via phone at 720-855-3433.
+If you would like more information regarding our Education Programs, please contact our Director of Education, Djuana Osby via email by clicking here or via phone at 720-855-3433.